FaizanFarooq3/Culinary-Geospatial-Data-Analytics/README.md

 - **Plotly, Seaborn**, and **Matplotlib** are used for visualizing plots.

 For more details, please go through the Jupyter Notebook attached above.

+## Results and Insights

+- **Top Restaurant Chains**: Cafe Coffee Day dominates the restaurant chain landscape, followed by Onesta and Empire.
+- **Online Orders**: 64.4% of restaurants accept online orders, while 35.6% do not, reflecting a trend toward convenience.
+- **Cuisine Trends**: The most common cuisines in Bengaluru are North Indian, Chinese, and South Indian, with North Indian cuisine showing a significant influence.
+- **Affordable Restaurants**: The majority of restaurants in Bengaluru are priced under ₹1000, making dining relatively affordable across the city.
+- **Restaurant Hotspots**: BTM, HSR, and Koramangala 5th Block have the highest concentration of restaurants.
+BTM alone hosts more than 4000 restaurants.
+- **Geographic Distribution**: Most eateries are located in the central areas of Bengaluru, with the number of restaurants decreasing as you move further from the city center.
+This information could be useful for new restaurateurs looking to identify prime locations for opening new establishments.

 ## Conclusion